awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 ## Billing and Metering for the Owner and Participants<a name="vpc-share-billing"></a>

 In a shared VPC, each participant pays for their application resources including Amazon EC2 instances, Amazon Relational Database Service databases, Amazon Redshift clusters, and AWS Lambda functions\.
-Participants also pay for data transfer charges associated with inter\-Availability Zone data transfer, data transfer over VPC peering connections, and data transfer through a AWS Direct Connect gateway\.
-VPC owners pay hourly charges \(where applicable\), data processing and data transfer charges across NAT gateways, virtual private gateways, transit gateways, PrivateLink, and VPC endpoints\.
-Data transfer within the same availability zone \(uniquely identified using the AZ\-ID\) is free irrespective of account ownership of the communicating resources\.
+Participants also pay for data transfer charges associated with inter\-Availability Zone data transfer, data transfer over VPC peering connections, and data transfer through an AWS Direct Connect gateway\.
+VPC owners pay hourly charges \(where applicable\), data processing and data transfer charges across NAT gateways, virtual private gateways, transit gateways, AWS PrivateLink, and VPC endpoints\.
+Data transfer within the same Availability Zone \(uniquely identified using the AZ\-ID\) is free irrespective of account ownership of the communicating resources\.

 ## Unsupported Services for Shared Subnets<a name="vpc-share-unsupported-services"></a>

 Participants cannot create resources for the following services in a shared subnet::
 + Amazon FSx
 + AWS CloudHSM Classic
-+ Network Load Balancer
-**Note**
-VPC Owners can create these resources in shared VPCs if required\.

 ## Limitations<a name="vpc-share-limitations"></a>